Mo Brooks: Immigration

 Brooks has been endorsed by Americans for Legal Immigration (ALI), a political action committee (PAC).
 The anti-immigration organization NumbersUSA gave him a 100% score.
 Brooks has sponsored or co-sponsored 112 immigration-related bills since taking office in January 2011.
 He has also said that he feels Congress will probably do nothing about illegal immigration in the coming years.

 Brooks opposes allowing illegal immigrants to remain in the United States.
 As part of his 2010 campaign, he advocated getting the federal government "out of the way so state and local governments can help solve the problem".
 He advocated making it "unprofitable" for employers to hire illegal immigrants over American citizens.
-In 2014, he called for the deportation of 8 million undocumented workers, as well as 500,000 DACA recipients.
+In 2014, he called for the deportation of 8 million illegal immigrants, as well as 500,000 DACA recipients.

 On June 29, 2011, reporter Venton Blandin of WHNT-TV asked Brooks to repeat what he had previously stated at a town hall meeting about illegal immigrants.
 Brooks repeated his previous statement, saying, "As your congressman on the House floor, I will do anything short of shooting them.
 Anything that is lawful, it needs to be done because illegal aliens need to quit taking jobs from American citizens".